labteral/ernie/README.md

 # Supported Models

 You can access some of the official base model names through the `Models` class.
-However, you can directly type the HuggingFace's model name such as `bert-base-uncased` or `clue/albert_chinese_small` when instantiating a `SentenceClassifier`.
+However, you can directly type the HuggingFace's model name such as `bert-base-uncased` or `bert-base-chinese` when instantiating a `SentenceClassifier`.

 ## BERT
 - `BertBaseUncased`